Cherokee County DUI Lawyers

 Cherokee County Justice Center, Cherokee County State Court

-We understand what you are going through if you have been arrested for a DUI in Cherokee County.
+We understand what you are going through if you were arrested for a DUI in Cherokee County.
 Being charged with driving under the influence charge in Cherokee County can be a stressful experience.
 Our Cherokee County DUI lawyers can discuss your case anytime after hours and on weekends!
 Suppose the Cherokee County Sheriff’s Office or Georgia State Patrol has charged you with DUI.
 In that case, your case will likely be prosecuted in the Cherokee County Justice Center by the Solicitor General in Cherokee County State Court.
 Our experienced Cherokee County DUI lawyers are prepared to fight to avoid a Driving Under the Influence conviction in your case, whether you have a DUI in Ball GroundCantonHolly SpringsWoodstock, or anywhere else in Cherokee County.
 Most DUIs in Cherokee County are made by the Cherokee County Sheriff’s Department, which will seek search warrants for blood if you refuse to submit to their chemical test after arrest voluntarily.
 We can discuss how to defend against an administrative license suspension, the admissibility of a refusal to submit to a blood test at trial, and your chemical test.
 Mr. Sullivan has successfully argued in court that the prosecution should not use a refusal to submit to a blood test against a defendant at trial.
 The prosecution has appealed Mr. Sullivan’s win at the trial court, and the case is currently pending in the Georgia Supreme Court.
 Call our experienced Cherokee County DUI lawyers at Chestney & Sullivan today!
 404.816.8777

-When your Cherokee DUI case begins in municipal court, the municipal court loses jurisdiction over your case if you ask for a jury trial.
-Your DUI case is then transferred to Cherokee County State Court for prosecution.
-Sometimes, that is the best option if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your Cherokee DUI case.
+When your Cherokee County DUI case begins in municipal court, the municipal court loses jurisdiction over your case if you ask for a jury trial.
+Your Driving Under the Influence charges are then transferred to Cherokee County State Court for prosecution.
+Sometimes, that is the best option if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your Cherokee County DUI case.
+Our dedicated DUI lawyers in Cherokee County first complete a thorough investigation into your DUI charges in Cherokee County before deciding on moving DUI charges from municipal court to state court for a jury trial.

 I was arrested for a DUI in Cherokee County; where will the police take me?